MORE INNOVATION Biodiesel is advancing

-Biodiesel is the most diverse fuel on the planet.
-It is made from regionally available, renewable resources that are abundant in the U.S., like soybean oil, other plant oils, recycled restaurant grease, tallow and other fats -- and even new sources like algae.
+Biodiesel is made from renewable resources abundant in the U.S.: soybean oil, other plant oils, recycled restaurant grease, tallow and other fats — even new sources like algae.
 It is produced in nearly every state and used from coast to coast.

 Because U.S. Biodiesel is made from local resources, its production benefits American communities.
 More Biodiesel creates a greater market for products that farmers would otherwise discard.
 Restaurants can earn income from recycled cooking oil that they previously paid to have hauled away.

 Biodiesel’s investments and energy dollars stay in the community and support local economies in many rural areas of the country.
 Biodiesel plants are the driving force for the local economy, and increased biodiesel production helps expand domestic refining capability.

 In our industries and cities, Biodiesel provides a reliable domestic energy source that fuels economic prosperity and energy security.

 Nearly all of America's transportation fuel comes from one source – petroleum.
 Biodiesel diversifies America’s energy supplies, making us less dependent on oil and less vulnerable to volatile global oil markets or disruptions in supply.